olliw42/mLRS-docu/docs/DRONECAN.md

 #### MAVLink

-In order to enable also the serial (MAVLink) communication via DroneCAN, one needs to set:
+In order to enable serial (MAVLink) communication via DroneCAN, one needs to set:

 - "Rx Serial Port" = "can"